The Benefits of Infant Massage

 Attending an Infant Massage Class

-Each week, parents learn strokes for a new part of the body while reviewing strokes from previous classes, so new strokes are learned and previous information is reinforced.
+Each week, parents/caregivers learn strokes for a new part of the body while reviewing strokes from previous classes, so new strokes are learned and previous information is reinforced.
 We teach a little at a time to ensure that you are confident with every aspect.

 The strokes and styles of baby massage are easier to grasp when demonstrated by our experienced instructors.
 Pressure, rate, rhythm, the length of the massage, respect, bonding, why baby cries, baby’s body language, positioning of the baby, relaxation and parent empowerment are some of the skills and topics that will be discussed.